Skip to content

 • prop: foreign key column on the related table

-• columns: columns to display in the editRelated table display
+• columns: columns to display in the editRelated table display.
+Note that this option is only available in Dashjoin Studio

 graph